-The average 30-year fixed mortgage rate posted its biggest week-over-week increase since July, according to new data from Freddie Mac.
+The average 30-year fixed mortgage rate posted its biggest week-over-week increase since July, according to new data from Freddie Mac

 .
 The 15-year FRM this week averaged 3.21 percent, up from last week when it averaged 3.15 percent.
 However, the five-year Treasury-indexed hybrid adjustable-rate mortgage (ARM) averaged 3.16 percent this week, down from last week when it averaged 3.18 percent.

 Separately, Freddie Mac is partnering with EarnUp, a financial technology company that focuses on helping helps consumers make loan payments on time.
 According to Freddie Mac, EarnUp’s technology also automatically withdraws money from the consumer's account on payday and breaks down expenses into manageable payments, thus enabling the borrower to stays current on their loans and avoids late fees.

 "The increasing rate of consumer debt and the low homeownership rate lead us to believe that average Americans could use help managing their debts," said Danny Gardner, Vice President of Affordable Lending and Access to Credit in Freddie Mac's Single-Family Business.
 "We believe EarnUp's online platform is an innovative and convenient approach that may help the next generation of potential homebuyers meet their future goals."